FarruhShahidi/Bitcoin-Prediction-with-Prophet/README.md

 This simple project shows how to use Facebook's prophet to predict bitcoin price.//

-For prophet installation refer to https://facebook.github.io/prophet/
+For  installation refer to https://facebook.github.io/prophet/